Quantum resolution limit of long-baseline imaging using distributed entanglement: Quantum state of the collected light, the `science photons'

-where $x$ is the coordinate over the image-plane, $|x\rangle=a^\dagger(x)|0\rangle$ is the state of a single photon at position $x$, and $a^\dagger(x)$ the bosonic creation operator in the continuum limit which satisfies the usual commutation relation $[a(x),a^\dagger(x')]=\delta(x-x')$~\cite{yuen1978}.
-Lastly, $\psi (x-x_s)$ is the point-spread function (PSF) corresponding to a single aperture, with $x_s$ being the position of the $s$-th star in the object plane.
+where $x$ is the image-plane coordinate, $|x\rangle=a^\dagger(x)|0\rangle$ is the state of a single photon at position $x$ (i.e., a single-photon state of a delta-function `pixel mode' in the image plane), and $a^\dagger(x)$ the bosonic creation operator in the continuum limit which satisfies the canonical commutation relation $[a(x),a^\dagger(x')]=\delta(x-x')$~\cite{yuen1978}.
+Lastly, $\psi (x-x_s)$ is the (laterally-shifted) point-spread function (PSF) corresponding to a single aperture, with $x_s$ being the position of the $s$-th star in the constellation.